Skip to content

 Safari (macOS)

-• Update Safari and macOS to the latest versions
+1. Update both Safari and macOS to the latest versions.

 • Enable Show Develop menu